naveen61346134/ImageSynthX/README.md

 - **Cartoonify**: Cartoonify is an AI model that transforms real images into high-quality cartoon-style representations, adding a playful and artistic touch to photographs and visuals.

+- *NOTE*: Processing may take more time than expected due to cold boot of Ai Models

 Feel free to add more models and documentation as needed.

 ## Contributing